collierma/collierma.github.io/_research/research.md

 Dressing is a fundamental task of everyday living and robots offer an opportunity to assist older adults and people with motor impairments who need assistance with dressing.
 While several robotic systems have explored robot-assisted dressing, few have considered how a robot can manage error due to human pose estimation or adapt to human motion during dresssing assistance.
-In addition, estimating pose changes due to human motion can be challening with vision-based techniques since dressing is intended to visually occlude the body with clothing.
+In addition, estimating pose changes due to human motion can be challenging with vision-based techniques since dressing is intended to visually occlude the body with clothing.
 We present a method that uses proximity sensing to enable a robot to account for errors in the estimated pose of a person and adapt to the person's motion during dressing assistance.

 Read more about the project [here](http://pwp.gatech.edu/hrl/cap-prox/).